 Frey Village at Middletown, Pa., opened on the site of the former Emaus Orphan House in 1976.
-Made possible in part by a bequest to the Lutheran Home on the West Shore, the village, as of mid-1994, offers nursing care, personal care, and independent-living accommodations in the Frey apartment tower.
+Made possible in part by a bequest to the Lutheran Home on the West Shore, the village, as of the late 1990s, offers nursing care, personal care, and independent-living accommodations in the Frey apartment tower.